Maxwell317898/luaOS/README.md

 > [!WARNING]
 > LuaOS is going to start using Love2d in the next update of arch line, <br>
-> releases will have a copy of love2d so you can run it. documentation will come onward from then.
+> This version, VIS-ARCH will be using love2d engine.
+More docs are coming soon

 # instalation
 It is not that hard to install lua all you need is 5 mins